coderabbitai/dotfiles/README.md

 You can generate
 [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-for GitHub in order to use HTTP API.
+for GitHub to use HTTP API.
 Also, it's useful to add this token to your `$HOME/.netrc` file.
 Run -
 `echo 'machine api.github.com login <user> password <token>' >> $HOME/.netrc`

 ### GitHub org cloning script

-To clone FluxNinja, run: `gh_clone_all.sh fluxninja $HOME/work`.
+To clone CodeRabbit, run: `gh_clone_all.sh coderabbitai $HOME/work`.
 This step is performed automatically on installation.

 ### Git pull all repos script

-To update all repos in a directory, run: `pull_all.sh $HOME/work/fluxninja`.
+To update all repos in a directory, run: `pull_all.sh $HOME/work/coderabbitai`.
 This step is performed automatically on auto-updates.

 ## Preparing your terminal